OWASP/www-project-mobile-top-10/2023-risks/M6: Draft-Insufficient-Input-Output-Validation.md

 # Example Attack Scenarios

-**Scenario #1** SQL Injection
+**Scenario #1** Remote Code Execution via Malicious Input

-An attacker can craft malicious input by appending SQL statements to user-provided data.
-For example, in a login form, an attacker could enter a specially crafted username like "' OR 1=1;--" which, if the application lacks proper input validation, can alter the intended SQL query.
-This can lead to the execution of unauthorized database operations, bypassing authentication, and potentially accessing sensitive information or gaining administrative privileges.
+An attacker identifies a mobile application lacking proper input validation and sanitization.
+By crafting a malicious input containing unexpected characters, they exploit the application's behavior.
+Due to insufficient validation, the application mishandles the input, leading to vulnerabilities.
+The attacker successfully executes arbitrary code, gaining unauthorized access to the device's resources and sensitive data.

-**Scenario #2** Cross Site Scripting
+**Scenario #2** Injection Attacks via Insufficient Output Validation

-An attacker inject malicious scripts into input fields such as comment sections or form inputs.
-When the application fails to adequately validate or sanitize this output data, the injected scripts are executed by unsuspecting users' browsers.
-This enables the attacker to steal session cookies, perform actions on behalf of the victim, or deface the website.
+An attacker identifies a mobile application with inadequate output validation and sanitization.
+They exploit an entry point where user-generated content or untrusted data is processed.
+By crafting malicious input containing code or scripts (e.g., HTML, JavaScript, SQL), the attacker takes advantage of the lack of output validation.
+Submitting the crafted input through user interaction, the application fails to validate or sanitize it, allowing the execution of injected code or unintended operations.
+The attacker successfully executes injection-based attacks like cross-site scripting (XSS) or SQL injection, compromising the application's integrity and gaining access to sensitive information.

-**Scenario #3** Command Injection
+**Scenario #3** Remote Code Execution via Malformed Output

-An Attacker can exploit insufficient input validation by injecting malicious system commands into input fields.
-For example, an attacker might append a command like "; rm -rf /" to a user-provided filename, which, if the application does not properly validate the input, could result in the execution of the malicious command.
-This can lead to unauthorized access, data loss, or complete compromise of the underlying system.
+An attacker identifies a mobile application that processes user-provided data and generates dynamic output.The attacker crafts specially formatted data that exploits the application's insufficient output validation.
+The attacker submits the malformed data to the application, either through direct interaction or by exploiting an exposed API.
+The application fails to properly validate or sanitize the generated output, allowing the attacker's crafted data to execute code or trigger unintended actions.
+By exploiting this vulnerability, the attacker achieves remote code execution, gaining control over the mobile device, its resources, or sensitive data.

 # References